thomhurst/BDTest/README.md

 Instead of extending from `ContextBDTestBase<>` extend from `NUnitBDTestBase<>` and pass the type of your Context.
 This works the same, but does some NUnit additional set up, such as registering exception exclusions such as `NUnit.SuccessException`

+This class requires an extra Nuget package (As I didn't want base BDTest to have a dependency on NUnit) Install via Nuget > `Install-Package BDTest.NUnit`

 ```csharp
     public class TestsUsingNUnitBaseWithContext : NUnitBDTestBase<TestContext>
     {